Taxin2012/Taxin2012-Helix-Plugins/README.md

 135, 229, 297, 342

 "sh_tfa_ammo.lua" - Here you can add ammo ( and new ammo types ).
-"sh_tfa_weps.lua" - Here you can edit weapon stats.
+"sh_tfa_weps.lua" - Here you can edit weapon parameters.
 "sh_tfa_attach.lua" - Here you can add attachments.